 - Product Vision statement: A short write up about the goals and objective of the project and the benefits of the product.
 Similar to startup’s elevator pitch

 - Product Backlog: A prioritized list of everything that needed to be done in the project to finish the product and ship it to the market.
-Product backlog is derived from the requirement document.
+The product backlog is derived from the requirement document.

-- Product Roadmap: The high level definition of the project plan with estimated time frame as when the project will be finished.
+- Product Roadmap: The high-level definition of the project plan with estimated time frame as for when the project will be finished.

 - Release Plan: A timetable for the release of the product into the market.